-If the MSGID is blanks, the program message queue of the calling program will be cleared.
+If the £MsgID parameter is set to the special value of blanks, the program message queue of the calling program will be cleared.

-If the MSGID is \STATUS, a program status message will be displayed to the user, using the text passed in the MSGDTA parameter as the status message.
+If the £MsgID parameter is set to the special value of STATUS, a program status message will be displayed to the user, using the text passed in the £Msgdta parameter as the status message.